Gert Jan Koopman: European Commission

 Under Koopman’s leadership the Directorate-General for Neighbourhood and Enlargement Negotiations introduced a growth plan for Western Balkans to bring stability to the region.

 Koopman toured the region to discuss the growth plan with the region’s state representatives.

 In his role, Koopman is responsible for negotiations with Ukraine on the accession of the war-torn country to the European Union following the Russian invasion of Ukraine.

-Koopman has insited in his discussion with the Ukrainian government on anti-corruption reforms in the country.
+Koopman has insisted in his discussion with the Ukrainian government on anti-corruption reforms in the country.

 Personal life

 Koopman lives with his family in Brussels.

 He owns a luxury resort in Bali, that his family periodically visits.
 Politico reported on the hotel ownership by Koopman because the outlet considered that it could lead to conflicts of interest for an EU official.
 The ownership of a hotel does not constitute an activity that warrants disclosure according to the response of the European Commission to Politico.